Enhancing Low-Precision Sampling via Stochastic Gradient Hamiltonian Monte Carlo: Low-Precision Stochastic Gradient Hamiltonian Monte Carlo

-Beyond the above assumptions, we further define $\kappa_1 = M/m_1$ and $\kappa_2 = M/m_2$ as the condition numbers for strongly log-concave and non-log-concave target distribution, respectively, and denote the global minimum of $U(\rvx)$ as $\rvx^*$.
+\end{assumption} Beyond the above assumptions, we further define $\kappa_1 = M/m_1$ (refer to Assumption \ref{assum:convex} in Appendix \ref{appex:add_sghmc}) and $\kappa_2 = M/m_2$ as the condition numbers for strongly log-concave and non-log-concave target distribution, respectively, and denote the global minimum of $U(\rvx)$ as $\rvx^*$.
 All of our assumptions are standard and commonly used in the sampling literature.
-In particular, Assumption \ref{assum:dissaptive} is a standard assumption~\citep{raginsky2017non, zou2019stochastic, gao2022global} in the analysis of sampling from non-log-concave distributions and is essential to guarantee the convergence of underdamped Langevin dynamics.
+In particular, Assumption \ref{assum:dissaptive} is a standard assumption~\citep{raginsky2017non, zou2019stochastic, gao2022global} in the analysis of sampling from non-log-concave distributions and is essential to guarantee the convergence of underdamped Langevin dynamics. { Assumption \ref{assum:variance} can be further relaxed, allowing the variance of $\widetilde{\nabla U}(\rvx)$ scale up w.r.t $\rvx$.
+Please refer to the appendix \ref{revised_proof_lowfullHMC-convex}-\ref{appex:revise_vc_sgld}.} { \begin{definition} Let $\lambda^*$ and $\mu^*$ denote the contraction rates for continuous-time overdamped Langevin dynamics and underdamped Langevin dynamics respectively.
+In other words, let $x_t$ follow the overdamped (or underdamped) Langevin dynamics initialized at ${x_0=0}$, $\pi_z$ be the invariant distribution, $p_t$ be the marginal distribution $x_t$, then $\lambda^*$ and $\mu^*$ satisfy